 A Social Security Benefits Attorney Can Help Secure Benefits Following the Death of a Loved One

-A social security benefits attorney from Deason Garner Law Firm in Yuma, AZ, can help the surviving family members of a deceased client receive the benefits for which they are eligible.
+A social security benefits attorney from Deason Garner & Hansen Law Firm can help the surviving family members of a deceased client receive the benefits for which they are eligible.
 Our attorneys understand that the death of a loved one is a difficult time.
 For our clients who planned their estate through us, we can assist their surviving spouse or dependents in securing social security benefits.
 Although the process is relatively straightforward, many find it beneficial to have the aid of our experienced attorneys.
 We can help you avoid any pitfalls and make the process as stress-free as possible during this difficult time.

 Steps to Take After the Death of a Social Security Beneficiary

 After a loved one receiving social security benefits dies, you need to notify the Social Security Administration (SSA) of his or her death.
 Generally, you will provide the chosen funeral director with your loved one’s social security number.
 The funeral director will then report the death to the SSA.
 It is also important to note that any benefits paid during the month of your loved one’s death must be returned.
 Eligible family members can, however, receive death benefits for the month of the beneficiary’s death.

 Eligibility for Social Security Benefits

 The surviving spouse is eligible for a one-time payment of $255.
 If a surviving spouse does not exist, a child may be eligible to receive this benefit.
 Other family members may also receive monthly benefits if they meet the necessary criteria.
 Eligible family members may include:

 - Widows or widowers over the age of 60, or over the age of 50 if disabled

 - Widows or widowers of any age providing care for children of the deceased under the age of 16 or those that are disabled